Ravisankar-S/BridgeAI/README.md

-# BridgeAI: Hybrid Knowledge Assistant for Low-Connectivity Environments
+# BridgeAI: Hybrid Knowledge Assistant for Low-Connectivity Environments by Team Cyber_Samurais

-BridgeAI is a hybrid AI assistant that delivers high-quality, cloud-powered responses when internet connectivity is available while providing instant, offline answers through a lightweight local model when connectivity is limited.
+BridgeAI is a hybrid AI assistant that delivers high-quality, cloud-powered inference when internet connectivity is available while providing instant, offline answers through a lightweight local model when connectivity is limited.
 It ensures knowledge accessibility even in low-connectivity environments.

 ---